SpinalHDL/NaxRiscv-Rtd/source/NaxRiscv/backend/register_file.rst

 This configuration fit well on ASIC.
 It's implementation was inspired from ibex, with the addition of multi write ports support.

+- The storage is done via simple latches
+- The read ports are implemented using tristate "muxes"

 .. image:: /asset/image/rf_latch.png